 Except as otherwise indicated or unless the context otherwise requires, the information included in this information statement about Concentrix assumes the completion of all of the transactions referred to in this information statement in connection with the separation and distribution.
 Unless the context otherwise requires, references in this information statement to "Concentrix," "we," "us," "our," "our company" and "the company" refer to Concentrix Corporation, a Delaware corporation, and its consolidated subsidiaries after giving effect to the separation and distribution.
 Unless the context otherwise requires, references in this information statement to "SYNNEX" refer to SYNNEX Corporation, a Delaware corporation, and its consolidated subsidiaries other than, for all periods following the separation and distribution, Concentrix.
-References in this information statement to Concentrix' historical assets, liabilities, products, businesses or activities are generally intended to refer to the historical assets, liabilities, products, businesses or activities of the Concentrix business as it was conducted as part of SYNNEX and its subsidiaries prior to the spin-off.
+References in this information statement to Concentrix' historical assets, liabilities, products, businesses or activities are generally intended to refer to the historical assets, liabilities, products, businesses or activities are generally intended to refer to the spin-off.
 Unless the context otherwise requires, references in this information statement to the "separation" or the "spin-off" refer to the separation of Concentrix from SYNNEX' other businesses and the creation, as a result of the distribution, of an independent, publicly traded company, Concentrix.
 Unless the context otherwise requires, references in this information statement to the "distribution" refer to the distribution by SYNNEX to SYNNEX stockholders as of the record date of 100% of the outstanding shares of Concentrix, as further described herein.